ehrbase/ehrbase/README.md

 ### workflow 3/3 - synced-feature-check

-This is a special workflow to catch errors that can occur when code changes introduced to EHRbase AND openEHR_SDK repository are related in a way that they have to be tested together and otherwise can't be catched in workflow 1 or 2.
+:warning: This is a special workflow to catch errors that can occur when code changes introduced to EHRbase AND openEHR_SDK repository are related in a way that they have to be tested together and otherwise can't be catched in workflow 1 or 2.

 - trigger: commit to `sync/*` branch
 - jobs: